Truth & Reconciliation FAQ

 What’s next for TRC3 and adoptees?

-TRC3 is scheduled to launch on Feb.
+TRC3 launched on Feb.
 26, 2026, and will take over unfinished cases and expand the scope of investigation.
 Formal individual reviews and wider systemic inquiries are expected to unfold over the coming months.
 Many adoptees hope TRC3 will not only validate more individual cases but also push for measures such as access to records, identity restoration, official apologies, and further legal recognition.

 News coverage from earlier reports and related policy shifts has shown growing pressure on the Korean government to address structural abuses in its historical foreign adoption system.
 These have included calls for improved oversight, official apologies, and systemic reforms to prevent future violations, though the implementation of recommendations remains in progress.